offbeatwp/documentation/basics__post_models.md

 PostModel::all();
 ```

-This will get you the number of posts as configured in the wordpress settings (Settings > Reading).
+This will get you the number of posts as configured in the WordPress settings (Settings > Reading).

 ```
 PostModel::all();